dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     </div>
 </div>
 <div class="caption">
-    Three selection models are included.
-    Left: Selection model for chromosome arms.
-    Gains (or losses) of arms with selection rate > 1 are selective (or deleterious).
-    The effects are reversed for arms with selection rate < 1.
-    Right: Selection model for driver mutations.
-    Beneficial events for the cells include losses or mutations of tumor suppressor genes, and gains or mutations of oncogenes.
+    Schematics for the selection model of chromosome arms (left) and driver mutations (right).
-    A third selection model is the combination of these two models.
 </div>

-When applied to whole genome sequencing data across all cancers in The Cancer Genome Atlas (TCGA), CINner can infer selection parameters for individual chromosome arms.
+When applied to whole genome sequencing data across all cancers in The Cancer Genome Atlas (TCGA), CINner inferred selection parameters for individual chromosome arms.
-These selection parameters strongly correlate with the gene imbalance on each arm from [Davoli et al.](https://www.cell.com/fulltext/S0092-8674(13)01287-7), indicating that selection rates inferred from CINner are estimates of the combined effects of genes located on different genomic regions.
+These selection parameters strongly correlate with the gene imbalance on each arm from [Davoli et al.](https://www.cell.com/fulltext/S0092-8674(13)01287-7), indicating that selection rates inferred from CINner are estimates for the combined effects of genes located on different genomic regions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">